 When attendees show up to a game, stadium owners don’t want it to be for the last time.
 They want attendees to keep coming.

-When positioned correctly, it can also attract area drivers.
+When positioned correctly, it can also advertise to area drivers.
 A banner tied to the front of the stadium can’t achieve that kind of pull.

 You can’t have an executive suite without all of the latest bells and whistles.
-Team owners and their visitors should be able to enjoy the game up close and personal.
+Team owners and their guests should be able to enjoy the game up close and personal.

 Personal viewing rooms allow for meetings to take place, even during the game.
 Digital signage is savvy, showy, and intelligent.
 All the more reason to keep your executives happy with top-notch technology.

 If you haven’t been to a sporting event in a long time (or ever), grab some tickets and make a night of it.
-Even if your not a sports fan but are a digital signage fan, it might be worth the trip to see how your home stadium is playing the digital signage game.
+Even if you’re not a sports fan, but are a digital signage fan, it might be worth the trip to see how your home stadium is playing the digital signage game.